gradio-app/gradio/testing-guidelines/ci.md

 #### Demystifying event triggers

-Workflows are a discreet set of jobs with a discrete set of steps.
+Workflows are a discrete set of jobs with a discrete set of steps.
 It might be reasonable to assume that a workflow is a workflow.
 Sadly this isn't true, the event that triggers the workflow dictates not only when that workflow will run (which makes sense) but also a bunch of other information about both its environment and even which version of that workflow file will run (this is a git repo after all).
-This latter feature, _also_ makes sense, but it isn't immediately apparent.
+This latter feature _also_ makes sense, but it isn't immediately apparent.

 - `pull_request` - This event runs correctly on contributor PRs and check out the correct branch by default (more on this later) but it doesn't not have access to secrets.
 - `pull_request_target` - Same as `pull_request` but it _does_ have access to secrets.
 However because this event runs in to context of the branch (and repo) the PR is made from, that PR has also has direct access to secrets making it insecure.